ww1021pp/database_data/TCGA_NATSamPredict/ReadME.txt

 we can use DryR to an R package that provides the statistical framework to assess differential rhythmicity of a time series of RNA-Seq data with two and more conditions

+Infinally, we just use the model select to compare the rhythmic different between NAT and Cancer Condition.

+####Step6 #### plot the gene expression based on Modelselect results##
+Step6.1 based on the facet_wrap